rkyzk/ecopost-2023/README.md

 **Logo, Favicon and other graphics**
 - I used a clover for the logo and favicon because it’s a widely liked symbol and is associated with good luck and hope, giving a friendly and positive impression.
-- I used a graphic of blue and green earth next to the heading, because this graphic is beautiful and improves the appearance of the page
+- I used graphics of colorful leaves as well as a blue and green earth around the page header, because these beautiful graphics improve the appearance of the page.

 ## Each Part and Function in Detail

 ### Navigation (common to all pages)
 ![nav-bar](./ecopost/documents/media/readme/navigation.png)
+- On the left side of the navigation, graphics of leaves are displayed
+- In the middle the heading states the page title.
-- The logo of the website is located on the left side of the navigation bar.
+- A graphic of the earth is placed on the right side of the page title.
-- On the right side, links to other pages are provided.
+- On the right side, navigation links to other pages are provided.
 - Logged-in users will find links to ‘Home,’ ‘Search,’ ‘Write Stories,’ ‘My Page’ and ‘Sign out.
 - Other users will find links to ‘Home,’ ‘Search,’ ‘Become a Member,’ and ‘Sign in.’
 - These terms clearly indicate what these linked pages will present.